4Subsea/waveresponse-python/docs/user_guide/concepts_utils/grid.rst

     dirs_new = np.array([0.0, 45.0, 90.0, 135.0, 180.0])
     grid_reshaped = grid.reshape(freq_new, dirs_new, freq_hz=True, degrees=True)

-Some basic aritmetics and mathematical operations are provided.
+Some basic arithmetics and mathematical operations are provided.
 These operations will be done on the grid's values (2-D array).

 .. code-block:: python